 Explore & Learn – 4 hours+

-Conner Prairie is an interactive history park that’s all about science, art, history, and exploration – it’s a wonderful place or the entire family with things that will peak the interest from young to old.
+Conner Prairie is a must if you visit Hamilton County Indiana.
+It’s an interactive history park that’s all about science, art, history, and exploration – it’s a wonderful place or the entire family with things that will peak the interest from young to old.
 They have a helium-filled tethered balloon you can ride that’s a main attraction – weather permitting.
 Wind kept us from being able to go up for a ride.
 Fall is a fantastic time to visit because they have fall favorites at the Apple Store (the most heavenly caramel apples), the special Headless Horseman Festival, a corn maze, and it’s just beautiful during fall.
 However, you can always check the latest happenings on their website and see when you want to go.
 I suggest this being a cornerstone of your trip to Hamilton County – go on your three day weekend trip when you know it’s going to be fun at Conner Praire (weather + special event).

 Plan to stay most of the day, if not all.
 I wrote a suggested minimum of 4 hours because you do not want to feel rushed – your kids will get into things and they need time to explore their interests.
 We could have spent hours just wandering.
 There was so much history, so much intrigue, and it was done in a way that made it so interesting to the kids.
 Our kids were learning and didn’t even realize it.
 This was such a great experience!